Makufff/Config-file/README.md

 ## 📝 Neovim (nvim) Usage

 This configuration provides a modern Neovim setup with LSP, fuzzy finder, file explorer, completion, snippets, Git integration, and more.
+It also includes UI/UX plugins for easier usage.

 ### How to launch Neovim